martin-olivier/dylib/README.md

 # Tips

-> If you are using CMake to build a dynamic library, you can remove the prefix `lib` for macOS and linux to ensure the library has the same name on all platforms with this CMake rule:
+> If you use CMake to build a dynamic library, running the below CMake rule will allow you to remove the prefix `lib` for macOS and linux, ensuring that the library shares the same name on all the different OS:

 ```cmake
 set_target_properties(target PROPERTIES PREFIX "")